Colombia Property Taxes for Foreign Buyers: What to Expect in 2026

 Colombia continues to attract international property buyers thanks to its favorable tax structure, low ownership costs, and one of the lowest capital gains rates in Latin America.
-If you're considering an investment in Medellín, Cartagena, or Bogotá in 2026, here's a clear breakdown of what to expect — from closing day to your eventual sale.
+If you're considering an investment in Medellín, Cartagena, Santa Marta, or Barranquilla in 2026, here's a clear breakdown of what to expect — from closing day to your eventual sale.

 When you buy property in Colombia, several one-time taxes and fees apply at closing.
 Budget roughly 3%–5% of the purchase price for total transaction costs.